Feature Flow: In-network Feature Flow Estimation for Video Object Detection: Conclusion

 \section{Conclusion}

 We have proposed a novel end-to-end network, IFF-Net for video object detection.
-Our IFF-Net is able to efficiently perform feature flow estimation for effective and efficient feature alignment.
-Experimental results show that our IFF-Net achieves the best result with less training datasets and a smaller network in a fast speed compared to other state-of-the-art methods.
+Our IFF-Net efficiently performs feature flow estimation for effective and efficient feature alignment.
+Compared with other state-of-the-art methods, it requires less training datasets and uses a smaller network.
+Experimental results show that our IFF-Net achieves the best results compared to other methods.